semiwaker/TTGraph/README.md

 + Use `variant.field <-> variant.field,` to indicate a pair of bidirecitonal links.
 Note: variant of the enum, not type!
 + `bidiretional!` is not actually a macro, it can only be used inside of `node_enum!`

 Next, when making the factory node, its workers are simply left empty.
-However, after commited to the graph, TGraph automatically adds the bidirectional links into it.
+However, after commited to the graph, TTGraph automatically adds the bidirectional links into it.

 Rules of bidiretional links are:

 + Bidirectional links may be formed between: a pair of `NodeIndex`, between `NodeIndex` and `Set<NodeIndex>`, a pair of `Set<NodeIndex>`. (`Set` may be `HashSet` or `BTreeSet`, `Vec` is not supported currently)
 + When a link is added, the opposite side of the bidiretional link is checked.
 If the bidiretional link is already there, nothing happens.
 If that link have a place to be added, it is automatially added.
 Otherwise, it panics for conflict.
 + When a link is removed, the opposite side of the bidiretional link is checked.
 If the bidiretional link is there, it is removed.
-Otherwise, since TGraph does not know if the user removes it on purpose, it is assumed that nothing should happen.
+Otherwise, since TTGraph does not know if the user removes it on purpose, it is assumed that nothing should happen.
 + `NodeIndex` field: link can be added if it is `NodeIndex::empty`, otherwise it conflicts and panics.
 Link can be removed if it is not empty, but does not panic if it is.
 + `Set<NodeIndex>` field: link can always be added into or removed from the set.
 + When modifying existing pairs of bidiretional links, ensure the modification happens in the same transaction to prevent conflict.
-TGraph does all other operations before maintaining bidiretional links.
+TTGraph does all other operations before maintaining bidiretional links.

 ### Get data by name and group

-TGraph supports few operations for type erasure, targeting cases that some typed nodes have some similar fields, and matching the enum for these field is verbose.
+TTGraph supports few operations for type erasure, targeting cases that some typed nodes have some similar fields, and matching the enum for these field is verbose.

 Following last example, assume there are two types of workers, robots and humans.
 They may have very different data, but they both have a name.
 Now we want to make a name list for all the workers.
-Typical solution is to match the NodeEnum, but TGraph gives another solution by getting data by name.
+Typical solution is to match the NodeEnum, but TTGraph gives another solution by getting data by name.

 `data_ref_by_name::<Type>::(&'static str name) -> Option<&Type>` method provides an interface to access a data field by its name.
 If the node have that field and the type matches (through `std::any::Any::downcast_ref`), `Some(&Type)` is returned, otherwise `None` is returned.